hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 :)

 [11:23:34](#0s09LOt613gwdpclSknzLL_N7_zAOhWA-z3I-z_RBcA) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 XML is a shitty format but at least it‚Äôs open and standardized.
 There are other formats that are shitty too but closed and proprietary.
-If you want to ban something start there Ì†ΩÌ∏â
+If you want to ban something start there üòâ

 [11:29:40](#pKLi7-bjnONYKAz7fbVF3M_0Xx3MEFyspomjsF5466s) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 "standardized" is a way too strong claim, but yeah, whatever :-) As for other formats - as far as they are kept being used in closed environments, I don't mind.
 XML is a typical example of overenginnered commitee kind of work and one of the reasons for JSON existence :-)